 49.1.
 Renewing expired system certificates on a CA renewal server

 If you run the

-ipa-cert-fix tool on a CA (Certificate Authority) host that is not the CA Renewal Master, and the utility renews shared certificates, that host automatically becomes the new CA Renewal Master in the domain.
-There must be always only one CA Renewal Master in the domain to avoid inconsistencies.
+ipa-cert-fix tool on a CA (Certificate Authority) host that is not the CA renewal server, and the utility renews shared certificates, that host automatically becomes the new CA renewal server in the domain.
+There must always be only one CA renewal server in the domain to avoid inconsistencies.